 Estimating the ultimate cost of future claims is an uncertain and complex process based upon historical loss experience and independent actuarial loss projections, and is subject to change due to multiple factors, including economic trends, changes in legal liability law, and damage awards, all of which could materially impact the reserves as reported in the consolidated financial statements.
 Accordingly, final claim settlements may vary from the present estimates, particularly with workers' compensation insurance where those payments may not occur until well into the future.
-The Company regularly reviews the adequacy of its estimated insurance estimates could be significant, reflecting any combination of new and adverse or favorable trends.
-Adjustments to previously established reserves were not material for fiscal 2021, 2020, or 2019.
+The Company regularly reviews the adequacy of its estimated insurance reserves.
+Adjustments to previously established reserves are reflected in the results of operations for the period in which the adjustment is identified.
+Such adjustments could be significant, reflecting any combination of new and adverse or favorable trends.
+Adjustments to previously established reserves were not material for fiscal 2022, 2021, or 2020.

-Leases: The Company adopted the requirements of ASU No. 2016-02 on June 1, 2019.
+Leases: The Company adopted the requirements of Accounting Standards Updates ("ASUs") No. 2016-02 on June 1, 2019.
 At contract inception, the Company determines if the new contractual arrangement is a lease or contains a leasing arrangement.
 If a contract contains a lease whose term is greater than one year, the Company evaluates whether it should be classified as an operating or a finance lease.
 Currently, all the Company's leases have been classified as operating leases.
 Upon modification of a contract, the Company will reassess to determine if a contract is or contains a leasing arrangement.